How ScopedLabs works

 • Assumptions are explicit — overhead and efficiency are visible, not buried.

-• Headroom is encouraged — tools prefer safe design over razor-thin margins.
+• Headroom is encouraged — tools favor practical design margin over razor-thin results.

-• Outputsisk is surfaced — you’ll see what breaks first when you push limits.
+• Output risk is surfaced — you can see what starts to break first when limits are pushed.

-• Inputs are simple — fewer fields, better defaults, less friction.
+• Inputs stay practical — focused fields, usable defaults, and less friction.

-If a tool can’t defend its math in plain language, it doesn’t ship.
+If a tool cannot defend its math in plain language, it does not ship.

 Scope

-Tools are organized by the lane you’re working in — Power, Video & Storage, and Network.
-Each category keeps calculations consistent, so outputs are comparable across tools.
+Tools are organized by the lane you are working in — Access Control, Compute, Infrastructure, Network, Performance, Physical Security, Power & Runtime, Thermal & Environment, Video & Storage, or Wireless.
+Each category keeps related calculations grouped so outputs are easier to compare and document.

 Pro model